tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

 For this, the WAPT server looks at the unique number "UUID" in the inventory.

-WAPT offers 3 modes of operation do help you distinguish between hosts, it is up to you to choose the mode that best suits you.
+WAPT offers 3 modes of operation to help you distinguish between hosts, it is up to you to choose the mode that best suits you.

 .. attention::